 - Next, add vanilla and salt to the cake batter.

 - Fold in egg whites and stir in gently.

-- Also gently fold in the pecans and coconut.
+- Also, gently fold in the pecans and coconut.

 - Pour into prepared cake pans.

-- Bake for 25 mins at 350 degrees in oven.
+- Bake for 25 minutes at 350°

 - Cool on a rack and remove wax paper.